Dr Nikki Hayfield

 About me

-My research interests are primarily exploring i) reproductive lives and ii) bisexualities, pansexualities, asexualities, and sexualities more widely.
+My current research interests are primarily exploring peri/menopause and women's relationships and reproductive lives.
+I also have expertise around bisexualities, pansexualities, asexualities, and sexualities (including heterosexualities) more widely.

 I am a British Psychological Society (BPS) Chartered Psychologist.